 Paubox also integrates with G Suite, Office 365 and other commercial email providers, so you don’t have to change your email address.

-Even better, Paubox’s HIPAA compliant email solution includes robust SPAM, virus, ransomware and phishing protection.
+Even better, Paubox’s HIPAA compliant email solution gives you the option to add on robust SPAM, virus, ransomware and phishing protection.
 Phishing scams are still the most common way email gets hacked and continues to lead to HIPAA violations.

 HIPAA compliance for Paubox products